Yarr/Yarr/rtl/trigger-logic/README.md

 | 0x5     | ext[1]  |
 | 0x4     | ext[0]  |

-Note that the synchronizer/edge detector introduce a 6 clk_i cycle delay for all external inputs even when the channel delay is set to 0
+Note that there is some delay present in all external channels, see "Latency" in the "Operational Notes" section below.

 ### Deadtime